Skip to Content

 A gooseneck kettle will give you more precision when pouring water over your tea (there are specific ways to pour the water to make your tea move in a specific direction, which I cover later on).

 The most popular temperature controlled gooseneck kettle is the Fellow Stagg EKG Electric Kettle (or see it on Amazon here).
-Although this is definitely pricey, a good option at a more reasonable price is the Cosori Smart Electric Kettle (see it on Amazon).
+Although this is definitely pricey, a good option at a more reasonable price is the Cosori Smart Electric Kettle.

-For more electric kettle options for tea, click here
+For more electric kettle options for tea, read my post.

 gooseneck-kettle-spout